Sarah Shah, M.S., LPC-Associate (she/her)

 I began my academic journey at the University of Texas at Austin, Hook ‘Em Horns!
 There, I had the opportunity to conduct research in both a relationship lab and a positive psychology lab.
 I then went on to complete my Master’s in Clinical and Mental Health Counseling at the University of North Texas and have since worked in non-profit, community mental health, and private practice settings.
 I am certified as a Positive Discipline Parent Educator and enjoy providing both parent and co-parent coaching.
 Through both my academic and personal experiences, I have learned that connection with your therapist is key for change and each individual is the expert on their own life.

 Navigating the counseling process can feel daunting and overwhelming.
 I offer a free 15-minute phone consultation to new clients to help make the transition to begin therapy as smooth as possible.
 I invite you to connect with me by email, text, or phone call to ask any and all questions you may have about the therapeutic process.
 I am here to support you!

 Areas of Expertise:

 - Identity Exploration: self-worth, self-esteem, shame resilience, guilt, life transitions, first-generation concerns, immigrant concerns, minority concerns; building confidence, understanding, and integration of one’s various identities: racial, sexual, gender, spiritual, religious, ability, ethnic, national, age, SES, etc.

-- Parenting/Co-Parenting: teach parents how to build and strengthen their relationship with their children using the Positive Discipline Model and with each other as a parenting team
+- Parenting: teach parents how to build and strengthen their relationship with their children using the Positive Discipline Model and with each other as a parenting team

 - Relationships: (with individual, couple, or family): domestic violence, codependence, codependence recovery, sibling rivalry, divorce, family conflict, premarital counseling, communication skill building, boundaries, assertiveness, parent-teen relationship building, rebuilding trust